teamroboboogie/x-optimizely-cli/README.md

 <br>

 #### Push experiment to Optimizely X
-Pushes and/or udates an experiment and all variation to your Optimizely project.
+Creates or udates an experiment and all variation to your Optimizely X project.
+On create, it will assign a default metric "Overall Revenue", because it is required by the API to have a metric.
 ```
 xoptcli push-experiment <path>
 ```